A mass-produced clothing line from recycled clothes

 Solution: MEM, a mass-produced clothing line from recycled clothes

-Used clothing such as tricot garments, jeans and leather jackets can now be recycled and mass-produced.
+The eco design atelier Remake produces ranges of clothes of recycled materials, such as used tricot garments, jeans and leather jackets.
 The range is designed by a master dressmaker and 100% manufactured in Finland.
 The materials are unsaleable clothes obtained from the Finnish Red Cross.
 Compared to clothes made from virgin materials, each garment on average saves approximately 20,000 litres of freshwater and over 10,000 kilograms of extracted materials, including minerals, fossil fuels and biomass.

 Revenue logic and benefits to Remake